yunghk/big-slick/content/about.md

 ---
 title: About
-type: about
+type: page
+_build:
+  list: false
 ---

-This is the about page.
+Write your about text here.